punk7890/Star-Fox-64-Randomizer/README.md

 * ONE HIT KO: Player dies in one hit.
 * RANDOM PORTRAITS: Speaking character portraits will be randomized based on the level ID.
 * RANDOM DIALOG: Random character voice lines and text.
 * CHOOSE PLANETS: Allows the player to select planets with the L button in the planet selection screen.
-Note: This will turn off RANDOM PLANETS, ALLOW SAME PLANETS, MARATHON MODE, and CHOOSE PLANETS if on.
+Note: This will turn off RANDOM PLANETS, ALLOW SAME PLANETS, and MARATHON MODE if on.

 Page 2 Options: